norbajunior/machinist/README.md

     if_state --> unlocked : true
 ```

-To have this condition on our state machine we should use the `event` macro passing a `guard` function:
+In order to have this condition to the `unlock` event use the `event` macro passing the `guard` option with a function to evaluate it:

 ```elixir
 # ..